Hydrodynamic Limit For An Active Exclusion Process: Introduction

 with initial profile In the PDE \eqref{eqcintro}, $\partial_{u_1}$ denotes the partial derivative in the first space variable, $d_s$ is the self-diffusion coefficient for the SSEP in dimension $2$ mentioned in the introduction, the coefficients $\diff$ and $\drift$ are given by

 and $\Gamma_t$ is the local creation rate of particles with type ``$+$'', which can be written as the expectation under a product measure of the microscopic creation rate.
-Although it is not apparent, the coefficients $\diff$, $\drift$, and $d_s$ satisfy a Stokes-Einstein relation in a matrix form when the differential equation is written for the vector $(\rho^{+}_t, \rho^{-}_t)$.
+Although it is not apparent, the coefficients $\diff$, $\drift$, and $d_s$ satisfy a Stokes-Einstein relation in a matrix form when the differential equation is written for the vector $(\rho^{+}_t, \rho^{-}_t)$, in the sense that